Susie Labry

 - Many other local races

-Lobby Louisiana State Legislature
+Lobby as Citizen Activist Louisiana State Legislature

 - 1977 "You Are My Sunshine" to be State Song